frostnzx/toi-preparation-dump/README.md

 # toi-preparation-dump
 <b> Made by : Fnzx </b> <br/>
-Some of these codes contain my full intuitive explaination of the solutions.
+These codes contain my intuitive explaination of my own understanding about the solution.
+***Some problem still left unsolved***